 When you and your child’s other parent decide to get a divorce, or dissolve your domestic partnership, you will have to work together to create a custody and visitation schedule that works for your family.
 When it comes to these parenting plans, California judges put the best interests of the children ahead of everything else, and they will work to maintain parenting arrangements similar to what the children were used to during the marriage.

-At the Orange County Law Offices of Amy M. Montes, our legal team takes a holistic approach to divorce and other family law matters.
+At The Montes Law Firm, our legal team takes a holistic approach to divorce and other family law matters.
 We are mindful of the need to aggressively protect our clients’ rights while pursuing balanced resolutions.
 We understand that the best arrangements come from parents who can work together to create their own parenting arrangements, but we also recognizes that certain situations and family dynamics require court intervention.

 As a dedicated divorce lawyer, Attorney Montes leverages her understanding of complicated courtroom procedures and her dispute resolution experience when handling clients’ cases.
 She will evaluate every detail to design a course of action that fits you, your family, and your unique needs.

 Types of Visitation Orders

 Every custody or visitation order is dealt with on a case-by-case basis, taking into account the age of the children, the children’s health, the parents’ situation, the children’s relationship with both parents, the ability of both parents to care for the child, any history of family violence or substance abuse, the children’s ties to the community (i.e. school, home, and extra-curricular activities), and other factors.
 As such, visitation orders vary widely from family to family.

 There are four main types of visitation orders: